IRL2/nanover-docs/source/installation.rst

 Installation & Getting Started
 ==============================

-NanoVer consists of two components, the python-based libraries for running simulations, nanover-server, and the Unity3D libraries and applications for visualising and interacting with simulations in VR.
+NanoVer consists of two components: the python-based libraries for running simulations, and the Unity3D libraries and applications for visualising & interacting with simulations in VR.

-* Install the server software (see below)
-* Interact with molecules in VR by `downloading the VR client <https://github.com/IRL2/nanover-imd/releases/download/nightly/StandaloneWindows64.zip>`_
-* Check out the :ref:`tutorials <Tutorials>`

 .. contents:: Contents
     :depth: 3